List of House of Hardcore events: House of Hardcore 13

 House of Hardcore 13 was a professional wrestling event which took place on April 16, 2016 at the 2300 Arena in Philadelphia, Pennsylvania.
 Like the previous show, HOH 13 included a tribute to recently deceased wrestler Balls Mahoney.
 This event featured a rare defense of Pro Wrestling NOAH's GHC Tag Team Titles outside Japan.
 The event also included appearances by SoCal Val, Ricky Steamboat, Vik Dalishus, The Double Duprees, Kevin Thorn, Sean Waltman and The Sandman.
 Before the show, Icons of Wrestling held a convention which featured Shawn Michaels, Kurt Angle, Sean Waltman, Bobby Heenan and others.
 Commentary was provided by Vic Travagliante and Daniel Morrison.

 House of Hardcore 14

-House of Hardcore 14 was a professional wrestling event produced by House of Hardcore, which took place on May 7, 2016, at the Scotiabank Convention Center in Niagara Falls, Ontario, Canada.
+House of Hardcore 14 was a professional wrestling event produced by House of Hardcore, which took place on May 7, 2016, at the Scotiabank Convention Centre in Niagara Falls, Ontario, Canada.
 This event was a part of the MindiO Fitness Extravaganza, which took place earlier in the day.
 The main event featured an all-Ontario match-up with Bobby Roode vs. Eric Young, which was both men's last show before joining WWE's NXT brand.
 Commentary was provided by Vic Travagliante and Daniel Morrison.